Taxi Workers Alliance: Long-term goals

-Currently the National Taxi Workers' Alliance does not have any collective bargaining rights as they represent a non-traditional workforce.
+Currently the Taxi Workers Alliance does not have any collective bargaining rights as they represent a non-traditional workforce.
 Taxi cab drivers are not covered under the Fair Labor Standards Act which protects workers' safety and grants overtime pay.
-Desai and other organizers are hopeful that the recent affiliation with AFL–CIO will help NTWA build a mass base of workers that can build their political influence and resources in order to one day win collective bargaining rights.
+In 2011, Desai and other organizers were hopeful that the affiliation with AFL–CIO would help TWA build a mass base of workers that could build their political influence and resources in order to one day win collective bargaining rights.